sailfish009/openstructure/modules/io/doc/io.rst

 Engh and Huber parameters, and on the atomic radii as defined in the Cambridge Structural Database.
 OpenStructure ships with default file called `stereo_chemical_props.txt` located in `$OST_ROOT/share/openstructure` directory.
-A class :class:`~ost.io.StereoChemicalParamsReader` is used to read this file.
+A function :function:`~ost.io.ReadStereoChemicalPropsFile` is used to read this file.

-.. class:: StereoChemicalParamsReader(filename="")

-  Object that holds and reads stereochemical parameters.

-  :param filename: Sets :attr:`filename`.

-  .. attribute:: bond_table

-    The table containing bond information of type :class:`~ost.mol.alg.StereoChemicalParams`.

-  .. attribute:: angle_table

-    The table containing angle information of type :class:`~ost.mol.alg.StereoChemicalParams`.

-  .. attribute:: nonbonded_table

-    The table containing clashes of type :class:`~ost.mol.alg.ClashingDistances`.

-  .. attribute:: filename
+.. function:: ReadStereoChemicalPropsFile(filename="", check=True)

+  Read stereochemical parameters - if not provided a local version will be used.

-    The path to the parameter file that will be used.
-If set to "", it reads the default file shipped with OpenStructure.
+  :param filename: The path to the parameter file that will be used.
+If set
+                   to "", it reads the default file shipped with OpenStructure.

-    :type: :class:`str`
+  :type filename: :class:`str`

-  .. method:: Read(check=False)

-    Read the file.

   :param check: Raise an error when any of the resulting tables are empty.
   :type check:  :class:`bool`
+  :return: Object containing stereochemical parameters
+  :rtype: :class:`~ost.mol.alg.StereoChemicalProps`

+.. function:: GetStereoChemicalPropsFile()

+  Get the default path to the stereochemical paramteres file.